junxit/us-congress-bills-115/bill.md

   - **(1)** the average wait time between the veteran’s preferred appointment date and the date on which the appointment is completed;
   - **(2)** driving time required for veterans to attend appointments; and
   - **(3)** reasons why appointments could not be scheduled with non-Department medical providers.
+- **(b)** *Sunset* The requirement to submit a report under this section shall terminate on the date that is 7 years after the date of the enactment of this Act.
-- **(b)** *Covered sex-Specific medical care* In this section, the term “covered sex-specific medical care” means mammography, maternity care, and gynecological care.
+- **(c)** *Covered sex-Specific medical care* In this section, the term “covered sex-specific medical care” means mammography, maternity care, and gynecological care.

 ## § 3.
 Reporting on Veterans Health Administration environment of care standards for women veterans